RF3/VMwareVMX/README.md

 #### Decrypt a VMX config file, remove some lines, add lines and encrypt it:

-`python main.py -a add.txt -r remove.txt old.vmx > new.vmx`
+`./main.py -a add.txt -r remove.txt old.vmx > new.vmx`

 Will ask for the password, decrypts the VMX file old.vmx, removes all the lines that can be found in remove.txt from the configuration, adds new lines